 The data I/O cycle is defined by the externally provided I/O CLOCK and lasts 8, 12, or 16 clock periods, depending on the selected output data length.
 During the I/O cycle, the following two operations take place simultaneously.
 An 8-bit data stream consisting of address/command and configuration information is provided to DATA IN.
 This data is shifted into the device on the rising edge of the first eight I/O CLOCK clocks.
-DATA INPUT is ignored after the first eight clocks during 12- or 16-clock I/O transfers.
+Data input is ignored after the first eight clocks during 12- or 16-clock I/O transfers.
 The data output, with a length of 8, 12, or 16 bits, is provided serially on DATA OUT.
-When \overline{CS} is held low, the first output data bit occurs on the rising edge of \overline{CS} .
+When \overline{CS} is held low, the first output data bit occurs on the rising edge of EOC.
+When \overline{CS} is toggled between conversions, the first output data bit occurs on the falling edge of \overline{CS} .
 This data is the result of the previous conversion period, and after the first output data bit, each succeeding bit is clocked out on the falling edge of each succeeding I/O CLOCK.

-sampling cycle
+sampling period

-During the sampling cycle, one of the analog inputs is internally connected to the capacitor array of the converter to store the analog input signal.
+During the sampling period, one of the analog inputs is internally connected to the capacitor array of the converter to store the analog input signal.
 The converter starts sampling the selected input immediately after the four address/command bits have been clocked into the input data register.
 Sampling starts on the fourth falling edge of I/O CLOCK.
-The converter remains in the sampling mode until the eighth, twelfth, or sixteenth falling edge of the I/O CLOCK depending on the data-length selection.
+The converter remains in the sampling mode until the eighth, twelfth, or sixteenth falling edge of I/O CLOCK depending on the data-length selection.

-After the 8-bit data stream has been clocked in, DATA IN should be held at a fixed digital level until EOC goes high (indicating that the conversion is complete) to maximize the sampling accuracy and minimize the influence of external digital noise.
+After the 8-bit data stream has been clocked in, DATA IN should be held at a fixed digital level until EOC goes high or INT goes low (indicating that the conversion is complete) to maximize the sampling accuracy and minimize the influence of external digital noise.